Continental drift: Road to acceptance

 Meanwhile, scientists began recognizing odd magnetic variations across the ocean floor using devices developed during World War II to detect submarines.
 Over the next decade, it became increasingly clear that the magnetization patterns were not anomalies, as had been originally supposed.
-In a series of papers in 1959–1963, Heezen, Dietz, Hess, Mason, Vine, Matthews, and Morley collectively realized that the magnetization of the ocean floor formed extensive, zebra-like patterns: one stripe would exhibit normal polarity and the adjoining stripes reversed polarity.
+In a series of papers published between 1959 and 1963, Heezen, Dietz, Hess, Mason, Vine, Matthews, and Morley collectively realized that the magnetization of the ocean floor formed extensive, zebra-like patterns: one stripe would exhibit normal polarity and the adjoining stripes reversed polarity.
 The best explanation was the "conveyor belt" or Vine–Matthews–Morley hypothesis.
 New magma from deep within the Earth rises easily through these weak zones and eventually erupts along the crest of the ridges to create new oceanic crust.
-The new crust is magnetized by the earth's magnetic field, which undergoes occasional reversals.
-Formation of new crust then displaces the magnetized crust apart, akin to a conveyor belt – hence the name.
+The new crust is magnetized by the Earth's magnetic field, which undergoes occasional reversals.
+Formation of new crust then displaces the magnetized crust away from the rift, akin to a conveyor belt.

 Without workable alternatives to explain the stripes, geophysicists were forced to conclude that Holmes had been right: ocean rifts were sites of perpetual orogeny at the boundaries of convection cells.
 By 1967, barely two decades after discovery of the mid-oceanic rifts, and a decade after discovery of the striping, plate tectonics had become axiomatic to modern geophysics.

-In addition, Marie Tharp, in collaboration with Bruce Heezen, who was initially sceptical of Tharp's observations that her maps confirmed continental drift theory, provided essential corroboration, using her skills in cartography and seismographic data, to confirm the theory.
+In addition, Marie Tharp provided essential corroboration using her skills in cartography and seismographic data.
+She collaborated with Bruce Heezen, who was initially sceptical of Tharp's assertions that her maps confirmed continental drift.